linguistsherry/linguistsherry.github.io/_pages/nlp.md

 </p>

 <p>
-I serve on the Executive Board as the (co-)Director of Operations, mainly responsible for managing projects in <b>the Sandbox initiative</b>.
+I serve on TLP's Executive Board as the (co-)Director of Operations, mainly responsible for managing projects in <b>the Sandbox initiative</b>.
 The initiative intends to be at the intersection between language and technology, to support projects that help spread awareness on the significance of multilingual education.
 </p>